Fracton magnetohydrodynamics: Standard higher-rank generalizations of electromagnetism

 \section{Standard higher-rank generalizations of electromagnetism}

-Having explained the ``higher-form symmetry'' formulation of magnetohydrodynamics for both conventional (rank-one) electromagnetism and its rank-two (fractonic) generalization, we now turn to generalizations to arbitrary rank-$n$ theories.
+Having explained the ``higher-form symmetry'' formulation of magnetohydrodynamics for both conventional (rank-one) electromagnetism and its rank-two (fractonic) generalization, we now turn to generalizing to traceless symmetric rank-$n$ theories.
 In the interest of simplicity, we make the ``standard'' assumption that the electric and magnetic charge densities are scalars, that the generalized Maxwell equations are self dual, and that the $E$ and $B$ fields are both in the same irrep of $\SO{3}$.
 While other choices exist, and may lead to exotic hydrodynamic theories (see, e.g., Sec.~\ref{sec:vector-charge-irrep-3}), the theories that obtain from the aforementioned restrictions are physically most similar to rank-one MHD, and thus we refer to this class of higher-rank theories as ``standard''.
+Microscopic Hamiltonians that realize such rank-$n$ theories can be constructed using ideas analogous to those presented in Refs.~\cite{Xu3,PretkoGeneralizedEM,PremPinchPoints}.
+For completeness, we also discuss a concrete lattice model realization in the next section.

 To generalize the results of the preceding sections to rank-$n$ theories of electromagnetism, it will first prove convenient to define appropriate generalizations of the divergence and curl operators that appear in the higher-rank extensions of Maxwell's equations.
 The action of these operators on some totally symmetric tensor $A_{i_1, \ldots, i_n}^{\,}$ is given explicitly by